MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-stream-analytics-query-patterns.md

 ## Query example: Detect the duration of a condition
 **Description**: Find out how long a condition occurred.
-For example, suppose that a bug resulted in all cars having an incorrect weight (above 20,000 pounds).
-We want to compute the duration of the bug.
+For example, suppose that a bug resulted in all cars having an incorrect weight (above 20,000 pounds), and the duration of that bug must be computed.

 **Input**: